ulfschneider/afova/README.md

      validateOnChange: false,
      });

-    //clear the script and remove all event listeners
+    //if required, clear the script and remove all event listeners afv.clear()
-    //introduced by afova
-    //when validation is completed
-    afv.clear()
 </script>
 ```